-- 1. If a spring is used as a source of water for a public water system, the supplier of water shall establish a zone of protection for the spring, as determined by technically defensible analyses of the specific conditions of the site, to protect the source of water from the establishment of a source of pollution or contamination.
-To ensure the availability of that protection, the supplier of water shall: - (a) Execute a written agreement not to locate or permit a source of pollution or contamination within any part of the zone of protection he owns; and - (b) Obtain the written agreement of all other owners of land within the zone of protection not to locate or permit a source of pollution or contamination within the zone of protection. - 2.
+- Sec.
+97. NAC 445A.66945 is hereby amended to read as follows: - 445A.66945 1.
+If a spring is used as a source of water for a public water system, the supplier of water shall establish a zone of protection for the spring, as determined by technically defensible analyses of the specific conditions of the site, to protect the source of water from the establishment of a source of pollution or contamination.
+To ensure the availability of that protection, the supplier of water shall:

+- (a) Execute a written agreement not to locate or permit a source of pollution or contamination within any part of the zone of protection he owns; and - (b) Obtain the written agreement of all other owners of land within the zone of protection not to locate or permit a source of pollution or contamination within the zone of protection. - 2.
 The agreements required by subsection 1 must be binding on all heirs, successors and assigns of the property owners, and: - (a) If the property is not public land, recorded in the office of the county recorder of each county in which the property is located, together with a description of the property.
-A copy of the recorded instrument must be submitted to the [health authority] Division or the appropriate district board of health for its review. - (b) If the property is public land, a copy of the written agreement must be submitted to the [health authority] Division or the appropriate district board of health for its review.

-NAC 445A.6695 Springs: Allowance of source of pollution or contamination within zone of protection.
-(NRS 445A.860)

-- 1. Except as otherwise provided in subsection 2, no source of pollution or contamination is allowed within a zone of protection established pursuant to NAC 445A.66945. - 2.
-The [health authority] Division or the appropriate district board of health may:

-- (a) Allow sewer lines within the zone of protection, subject to such precautionary conditions as the [health authority] Division or the appropriate district board of health deems appropriate. - (b) Authorize other exceptions to the provisions of subsection 1 if the [health authority] Division or the appropriate district board of health determines, after evaluating the particular situation in each case, that there are special circumstances which justify each exception.
+A copy of the recorded instrument must be submitted to the Division or the appropriate district board of health [authority] for its review. - (b) If the property is public land, a copy of the written agreement must be submitted to the Division or the appropriate district board of health [authority] for its review. - Sec.
+98. NAC 445A.6695 is hereby amended to read as follows: - 445A.6695 1.
+Except as otherwise provided in subsection 2, no source of pollution or contamination is allowed within a zone of protection established pursuant to NAC 445A.66945. - 2.
+The Division or the appropriate district board of health [authority] may: - (a) Allow sewer lines within the zone of protection, subject to such precautionary conditions as the Division or the appropriate district board of health [authority] deems appropriate. - (b) Authorize other exceptions to the provisions of subsection 1 if the Division or the appropriate district board of health [authority] determines, after evaluating the particular situation in each case, that there are special circumstances which justify each exception. - Sec.
+99. NAC 445A.66955 is hereby amended to read as follows:

-NAC 445A.66955 Springs: Covering of device for collection of water.
-(NRS 445A.860) Except as otherwise justified by an engineer and approved by the [health authority]Division or the appropriate district board of health, a device for the collection of water from a spring which is used as a source of water for a public water system, whether the device consists of collection tile, perforated PVC, infiltration boxes or tunnels, must be:
+445A.66955 Except as otherwise justified by an engineer and approved by the Division or the appropriate district board of health, [authority,] a device for the collection of water from a spring which is used as a source of water for a public water system, whether the device consists of collection tile, perforated PVC, infiltration boxes or tunnels, must be: